Connectivity that Counts

 Founded on a rich history as a pioneering railroad town, infrastructure in Temple, Texas, provides businesses a centralized and interconnected network of transportation and telecommunications options.

-Dallas, Austin, Houston and San Antonio are all within a three-hour drive of Temple, with six interstates linking Central Texas to the rest of the country and Mexico.
+Transportation in Texas is simple, with Dallas, Austin, Houston and San Antonio all within a three-hour drive of Temple and six interstates linking Central Texas to the rest of the country and Mexico.
 Infrastructure projects from civil engineers have created high quality roads and bridges for the community.
 Additional transportation options include four airports within close reach, delivering thousands of products and passengers both domestically and internationally.
 Temple’s Union Pacific and BNSF existing transit rail lines also provide high speed options.
 Freedom of choice meets reliability when it comes to telecommunications, utilities and Texas’ deregulated energy market.

 Keep reading to learn how Central Texas infrastructure keeps Temple businesses connected across the U.S. and around the globe.

 How does Central Texas stack up?
 Here’s what others are saying about utilities, energy rates and infrastructure in Temple and Texas.

 Facts & Figures